analogjs/analog/packages/astro-angular/README.md

 });
 ```

-Create a `.mdx` file inside the `src/pages` directory and add the Angular component import below the frontmatter.
+Create an `.mdx` file inside the `src/pages` directory and add the Angular component import below the frontmatter.

 ```md
 ---